Kevy42/Not-A-Better-Anduril/README.md

         sudo apt-get install gcc-avr avr-libc binutils-avr
         sudo apt-get install avrdude avrdude-doc

-2. compile hex files.
+2. Compile hex files.
-Navigate to "/Anduril 2/ToyKeeper/spaghetti-monster/anduril/" and run
+Navigate to "/Anduril 2/ToyKeeper/spaghetti-monster/anduril/" and run ./build-all.sh.
-        ./build-all.sh.
-Note: Not all builds will compile, and there will be 9 which wont.
+Note: Not all builds will compile, and there will be 9 which won't.
 Any advice on how to get these to compile as well would be much appreciated.

 3. Connect the flashing kit to you're computer and light.